yotamlevit/Regex-Engine/README.md

 # Regex-Engine
-A C lang regex engine using NFA
+A C lang regex engine using NFA based on Ken Thompson`s paper